 I won’t believe you.

 .
 Another poem that’s really resonated with me this season was “September Tomatoes” by Karina Borowicz, a MA poet.
-I posted my writing about this poem separately – I encourage you to sit with a poem, read it aloud, and see what the words, their rhythm, and their resonance in your life tell you!
+I posted my writing about this poem separately.
+I encourage you to sit with a poem and read it out loud – it’s the only way to get the rhythm into your body and your breath.

 .
-Rhythm and physicality are two of the things I love about the craft of weaving.
+I have been weaving while listening to Music for Heart and Breath, letting my hands sync to the music and my mind grow patient.
 I’ve been making branch weavings lately, inspired by the women at 3191 Miles Apart (a wonderful project filled with the poetry of everyday life).
 The branches are from a willow tree near my house.
-I actually have been weaving while listening to Music for Heart and Breath; they feel like natural companions.
 You can make your own cardboard loom, like I did.

 .
-Weaving is a deeply mindful practice, like many slow hand crafts.
 Adele Stafford is the weaver and thinker behind Voices of Industry, in San Francisco.
 She hand looms the most exquisite fabric from wool and cotton, and she is deeply engaged in the land that her materials come from.
 Take a look at the photo essays on her blog and the profiles of the farmers that she works with, who are committed to a slow, organic, mindful way of producing.

 .
-Whether poetry’s new for you or something you already love, I emphatically recommend to you the conversation between On Being’s Krista Tippett and poet Marie Howe, called, after Howe’s most recent book, “The Poetry of Ordinary Time” (http://www.onbeing.org/program/the-poetry-of-ordinary-time-with-marie-howe/5301) Not only does their conversation touch very much on these themes of the patient, meditative (even sacred) qualities of everyday tasks, but it’s the best discussion of poetry I’ve ever heard.
-“There’s a silence at the center of a poem,” she said, that’s very difficult to sit with.
-And so I turned it into a poem (at right)
+Whether poetry’s new for you or something you already love, I emphatically recommend to you the conversation between On Being’s Krista Tippett and poet Marie Howe, called, after Howe’s most recent book, “The Poetry of Ordinary Time.”
+Not only does their conversation touch very much on these themes of the patient, meditative (even sacred) qualities of everyday tasks, but it’s the best discussion of poetry I’ve ever heard.
+“There’s a silence at the center of a poem,” she said.

 .
 Apples are actually part of this amazing plant family the rosaceae, which includes roses, crabapples, hawthorns, quinces, and even the wonderful medlar.
 So don’t limit yourself!
 Get inspired by hedgerow fruits of all kind.
 Make rosehip liqueur like a Scandinavian (PS that allotment gardening column is amazing), pick up a pear butter from June Taylor (who also makes some fantastic medlars preserved in brandy, available later in fall/winter – another California maker who just totally makes me swoony), or get fancy and order the totally incredible Sloe Sherry Liqueur from Demijohn in Scotland (also excellent: Somerset Pomona, an apple liqueur, and the Wild Bullace Liqueur).
-Ciders are having a renaissance in the US today too - Carr’s Ciderhouse makes beautiful hard ciders and cider vinegars, and is a Martha Stewart American Made finalist, and Russell Orchards Dry Reserve is a natural on a holiday spread, and very low alcohol (a must for me and my low tolerance!).
+Ciders are having a renaissance in the US today too – Carr’s Ciderhouse makes beautiful hard ciders and cider vinegars, and is a Martha Stewart American Made finalist, and Russell Orchards Dry Reserve is a natural on a holiday spread, and very low alcohol.
 I love it when ciders are funky and dry, in the English style.
-Sadly, many traditional New England cider houses have been converted to wineries in recent years – so I feel strongly about encouraging cider, something that is delicious and well suited to producing high quality product in our region, when it’s being done well!
+Sadly, many traditional New England cider houses have been converted to wineries in recent years.

 .
 If you’re marking this season with little ones (or even if you aren’t), may I suggest Miss Maple’s Seeds, and A Seed is Sleepy?
 I selected